andreasolden/simulate_triple_difference/README.md

 The raw data is available in data_based/data/raw_data.

-To reproduce our results run the following scripts, in sequential order:
+To reproduce our results, open and run the following scripts, in sequential order:
+* simulate_triple_difference.Rproj
 * 0_merge.rmd
 * 1_wrangle.rmd
 * 2_simulate.R